heattard/geo-python/source/exercises/set-up-github.md

 10. In the "Key" field paste the public key you copied from the terminal

+    * If there is a line break in your key when you paste, go to the break and hit delete once.
+Ask me with questions

-11. Click **Add SSH** key
+12. Click **Add SSH** key

-12. If prompted, confirm access to your account on GitHub
+13. If prompted, confirm access to your account on GitHub

 ## Exercise 5 - Connect your github repo to the Wac Server
 1. Navigate to your `geo-python` repo